 How can we know in advance if it is worthwhile?
 No lawyer can ever predict the future, but certain issues have a higher likelihood of success than others.

-In 2017, Antonelli Law is again encouraged that filing motions to quash the subpoena in BitTorrent movie download cases just may be worthwhile.
+In 2020, Antonelli Law continues to be encouraged that in some cases filing motions to quash the subpoena in BitTorrent movie download cases may be worthwhile.

 Why?
-A new law journal article by Loyola Law Professor Matthew Sag has been published explaining why in his opinion many (if not all) of BitTorrent copyright infringement cases don’t really state enough evidence, at least in the lawsuit’s Complaint.
+For one reason, a law journal article by Loyola Law Professor Matthew Sag has been published explaining why in his opinion many (if not all) of BitTorrent copyright infringement cases don’t really state enough evidence, at least in the lawsuit’s Complaint.
 Law Professor Matthew Sag’s article is called Defense Against the Dark Arts of Copyright Trolling.

 Basically, our argument goes like this: